maxtkc/mvths-wiki/docs/004-simple-switch.rst

 Overview
 --------

 In this lesson, you will use a momentary switch to turn on and off an LED.
 Like all switches, a momentary switch is able to complete or disconnect a circuit with the press of a button.
 A momentary switch is named for the fact that it is only connected (completing the circuit) when the button is pressed.
 When the button is released the circuit is disconnected.
 Below is a picture of a momentary switch.

 .. figure:: images/image89.png
-   :alt:

    Momentary Switch

 Below are two diagrams from the datasheet for a momentary switch.
 Note how the four pins are connected in the circuit diagram.
 The circuit diagram